ImperialCollegeLondon/virtual_ecosystem/docs/source/virtual_rainforest/core/config.md

 information cannot be repeated between files as there is no way to establish which of two values (of e.g. `core.grid.nx`) the user intended to provide.
 In this case, the module will throw critical error and the `virtual_rainforest` model will not configure.
-Config files are read from a folder that the user specifies, this can either be every `toml` file in the folder, or a user provided list of files.
-If a file exists in this folder that has the same name as the user provided output file name the configuration will critically fail, in order to minimise the chance of significant confusion downstream.
+The user supplies a list of config files and/or folders to look for config files, within the supplied folders every `toml` file will be read in.
+An output folder and file name should also be provided, if a file already exists in the output folder that has the same name as the user provided output file name the configuration will critically fail.
+This happens in order to minimise the chance of significant confusion downstream.

 ## Optional module loading